OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 If you decide that you do not want us to use your personal information in the manner described in the Privacy Policy (including our Cookies Policy), please do not use the Platform.
 If you have already registered an account, you can find out how to terminate or cancel your account here.

-**Last amended:** 17 July 2014
+**Last amended:** 25 March 2014

 Link to prior versions

-You will find a link to prior versions of our Privacy Policy and a summary of the change(s) below.
+You will find a link to prior versions of our Privacy Policy below.

-*   March 2014 - Collecting month and year of birth.

 *   May 2013